fuzzdotnet/Vaquita-iOS/README.md

     ```
 5. Repeat for accessories in the `Accessories` group within the Assets catalog, following the same `.imageset` structure.

-Using SVGs and the `.imageset` structure ensures your characters and accessories scale perfectly on different Apple Watch screen sizes.
-The `VaquitaImageView` (or relevant view) should load these assets by their image set name.
+Using SVGs and the `.imageset` structure ensures your characters and accessories scale perfectly on different iOS screen sizes.
+The relevant view (e.g., `VaquitaImageView`) should load these assets by their image set name.

 ## License